Skip to content

 • Salt and pepper: Season to taste!

-How to Make the Best Roasted Zucchini and Squash
+How to Make Oven Roasted Zucchini and Squash

 Zucchini and squash on cutting board.

-3. Bake.
 Bake in the preheated oven for 25 minutes or until zucchini is tender.
-Add parmesan cheese and parsley if desired.
+Add parmesan cheese and parsley if desired and serve warm.

-Here are some tips that will help make your zucchini and squash the best of the best!
-These veggies are simple to roast and taste even better.
-Learn all the inside tips on how to make these oven-roasted veggies perfect every time!
+Here are some tips that will help make your oven-roasted zucchini and squash the best of the best!

 • Trim the stem but don’t peel the skin.
 Wash thoroughly and pat dry.